asadqureshi12/cardiometabolic-deterioration/README.md

 - Any marker UNSTABLE → system UNSTABLE
 - Improvements in one marker do not offset deterioration elsewhere

 This is a clinical safety governance decision.
 In chronic disease monitoring, severe compromise in one physiological domain must not be masked by stability in another.
-A patient with controlled HbA1c but worsening SBP and LDL carries genuine cardiovascular risk.
+A patient with controlled HbA1c but worsening SBP and LDL carries genuine cardiovascular clinical concern.
 Compensatory averaging would suppress that signal.
-Non-compensatory aggregation preserves it.

 ### 8.3 Highest-Priority Temporal State